 What is Stribild?

-Stribild is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children 12 years of age and older who weigh at least 77 lbs (35 kg) and meet certain requirements, as determined by a health care provider.
+Stribild is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children who weigh at least 77 lb (35 kg) and meet certain requirements, as determined by a health care provider.

-Stribild is a complete regimen for the treatment of HIV infection and shouldnot be used with other HIV medicines.
+Stribild is a complete HIVand should not be used with other HIV medicines